-Working at Heights in Australia: Permits, Regulations, and Best Practice
+Working at Heights in Australia: Requirements, Regulations, and Best Practice

 Falls from height cause 13% of workplace fatalities.
-Here's your guide to working at heights regulations, permit requirements, and control measures under Australian WHS law.
+Here's your guide to working at heights regulations, when permit-style documentation applies, and control measures under Australian WHS law.

 Falls from height remain the second leading cause of workplace fatalities in Australia, accounting for 13% of all deaths in 2024.
 The regulatory framework for managing fall risks is well-established — the challenge is consistent implementation.